TheOdinProject/odin-bot-v2/README.md

 ## Setup

 First, navigate to the desired directory and `git clone` this repository.
-Then, run `npm install` to install all dependencies.
+Then, `cd` into the folder and run `npm install` to install all dependencies.
 Once the repository has been cloned and the dependencies have been installed, you will need to create a `.env` file using `touch .env` or your editor's filesystem, and update it with your own Discord API key.
 A sample of this file can be found at `.env.sample`, including formatting for your key that will be used when you run the bot.

 ### Getting Your Discord API Key